 Table of Contents

-Dantyarishtam is Ayurvedic medicine which is prescribed in management of constipation, piles and fistula.
+Dantyarishtam is an Ayurvedic medicine which is prescribed in the management of constipation, piles and fistula.
 It is herbal liquid medicine based on Asava Arishtha principle of Ayurveda.

 Here is given more about this medicine, such as benefits, indication/therapeutic uses, composition and dosage.